 - Emerging Market Risk.
 Emerging market countries generally have economic structures that are less diverse and mature, and political systems that are less stable, than those of developed countries.
 Investments in these countries may be subject to political, economic, legal, market and currency risks. - ETF and Similar Products Risk.
 Shares of ETFs and similar products such as exchange-traded notes ("ETNs") in which the Fund may invest may trade at prices that vary from their NAVs, sometimes significantly.
 The Fund's investments in ETFs and similar products are subject to the risks of investments made by the ETFs and similar products, as well as to the general risks of investing in ETFs and similar products. - Foreign Currency Risk.
 Investments denominated in currencies other than U.S. dollars may experience a decline in value, in U.S. dollar terms, due solely to fluctuations in currency exchange rates.
 The Fund's investments could be adversely affected by delays in, or a refusal to grant, repatriation of funds or conversion of emerging market currencies. - Monetary Policy, Political and Legislative Risk.
-Due to high levels of inflation, the Federal Reserve has raised short-term interest rates considerably over the last year and rate increases may continue throughout 2023.
-There is no way to be certain if the Federal Reserve will be able to limit inflation.
+Due to high levels of inflation, the Federal Reserve has raised short-term interest rates considerably over the last few years and there remains uncertainty as to whether and to what extent the Federal Reserve may cut rates in 2024.
+There is no way to be certain if the Federal Reserve will be able to limit inflation while avoiding a recession.
 Rate fluctuations may expose fixed-income and related markets to heightened volatility, interest rate sensitivity and reduced liquidity, which could cause the value of the Fund's investments and share price to fall. - Mortgage-Related and Asset-Backed Securities Risk.
 Mortgage-related securities are complex instruments, subject to both credit and prepayment risk, and may be more volatile and less liquid, and more difficult to price accurately, than more traditional debt securities.
 As with other interest-bearing securities, the prices of certain mortgage-related securities are inversely affected by changes in interest rates.
 However, although the value of a mortgage-related security may decline when interest rates rise, the converse is not necessarily true, since during periods of declining interest rates the mortgages underlying the security are more likely to be prepaid.
 The risks of asset-backed securities are similar to those of mortgage-related securities.
 However, asset-backed securities present certain risks that are not presented by mortgage-related securities.
 Primarily, these securities may provide the Fund with a less effective security interest in the related collateral than do mortgage-related securities.